-It goes without saying that it is important to stay in the green whenever possible, and if we feel ourselves sliding towards the orange or red, that we know how to recognise the signs and how to take appropriate action.
+It goes without saying that it’s important to stay in the green whenever possible, and if we feel ourselves sliding towards the orange or red, that we know how to recognise the signs and how to take appropriate action.

 The signs of poor mental health can manifest in many ways which can often make it difficult to identify if support is needed, either for ourselves or for others.

-A person who runs a business may not be meeting deadlines, may be less engaged in meetings or their work standards may be lower than usual.
+A person who runs or works in a business may not be meeting deadlines, may be less engaged in meetings or their work standards may be lower than usual.

 At the more serious end, a small business owner may find it difficult to control their behaviour at work, be absent from work, or have withdrawn from colleagues, customers and clients.